Can I Get a DUI on a Golf Cart?

 Can I Get a DUI on a Golf Cart

-What Do Florida Statutes Say About Golf Cart DUIs?
+What do Florida Statutes Say About Golf Cart DUIs?

 When Can a Law Enforcement Officer Arrest You for a Golf Cart DUI?

+Law enforcement officers can charge any golf cart driver who breaks traffic laws or drives erratically with a DUI if they are above the legal limit.
 A law enforcement officer may approach you as the driver of a golf cart if:

-• They witness you driving on a road that does not permit golf carts
+• They witness you driving on a road that does not permit golf carts.

-• They witness you driving erratically
+• They witness you driving erratically.

-• They witness you making an illegal driving maneuver
+• They witness you making an illegal driving maneuver.

-• They witness you driving while holding or drinking an alcoholic beverage
+• They witness you driving while holding or drinking an alcoholic beverage.

-If the law enforcement officer did not have a valid reason to pull you over, then we will address this during your defense.
-Once the officer pulls you over, they may request that you take a field sobriety test.
-They may also ask that you take a breathalyzer test.
-If you refuse either of these tests, then the officer may arrest you for suspicion of DUI.
+Once the officer pulls you over, they may request you take a field sobriety test, such as a breathalyzer test.
+If you refuse either of these tests, the officer may arrest you for suspicion of DUI.

 The officer may also arrest you if: